cilium/cilium/Documentation/gettingstarted/minikube_intro.rst

 .. note::

-    The output might differ between minikube versions, you should expect to have all pods in READY state before continuing.
+    The output might differ between minikube versions, you should expect to have all pods in READY / Running state before continuing.